sitewhere/sitewhere.github.io/userguide/tenant/tenant-configuration.md

 ---

 # {{page.title}}
-In addition to the global configuration file, there is a per-tenant configuration file located at **conf/sitewhere/xxx-tenant.xml** (where **xxx** is the tenant id).
+Each tenant has its own configuration file which inherits from the global configuration via Spring context inhertance.
+This allows globally defined beans to be accessed by the individial tenant configurations.
+The Spring XML configuration file for a tenant is located in **conf/sitewhere/xxx-tenant.xml** (where *xxx* is the tenant id).
 Each tenant has its own device data and configurable processing pipeline.
 The tenant configuration file uses Spring beans and a custom schema like the global configuration, but with a different schema targeted at tenant-specific features: